nametree

-German Brazilian baby names
+German Brazilian names

 Adalberto noble and bright (Portuguese form of the German Adalbert)